Glendell Continued Operations Project

 All of the submissions were considered and responded to through Response to Submissions (RTS) reports (Part A and Part B), which have been completed and submitted to the DPIE for their assessment and recommendations to the New South Wales Independent Planning Commission (IPC).
 The IPC is the consent authority for the project.

-The project is currently undergoing assessment by the DPIE who will prepare an Assessment Report before handing the project over to the IPC to commence a process that will end with a determination on the project.
-We anticipate the DPIE will complete their assessment of the project late in the third quarter of 2021.
+The project has undergone assessment by the DPIE, who have prepared an Assessment Report and handed the project over to the IPC to commence a process that will end with a determination.
+We anticipate the IPC will complete their assessment and make a determination of the project in the second quarter of 2022.

 View the Glendell Continued Operations Project EIS on the documents tab of this page.